Skip to Main Content

 What Can You Do to Help?

-Here are some ideas from the OIF about what you can do to fight censorship, keep books available in your library, and promote the freedom to read:
+It's up to all of us to fight censorship, and that doesn't stop after Banned Books Week ends.
+Here are some ideas from the Office of Intellectual Freedom (OIF) about what you can do to fight censorship, keep books available in your library, and promote the freedom to read:

 • Stay informed.
-If you hear of a challenge at your local library, support your librarian and free and open access to library materials by contacting the Office for Intellectual Freedom (OIF).
+If you hear of a challenge at your local library, support your librarian and free and open access to library materials by contacting the OIF.
 OIF estimates it learns of only 3-18% of book challenges.
 Find out your library's policy for reviewing challenged materials.

 • Speak out.
 Announce the importance of unrestricted reading on your local public radio station with a PSA script.
 Write letters to the editor, your public library director and your school principal supporting the freedom to read.
 Talk to your friends about why everyone should be allowed to choose for themselves and their families what they read.